 The Society’s Annual Conference 2020 will take place in Edinburgh, 3–5 July.
 The call for papers and panels will open September 2019 and close Monday 13 January 2020.
 (Participants who have had papers selected through CFP process can confirm or decline attendance here.)

 Open themed event

-The event will be an open themed applied philosophy conference (papers will be given across a wide range of topics in applied philosophy).
+The SAP Annual Conference 2020 will be an open themed applied philosophy conference.
+Papers will be given across a wide range of topics in applied philosophy.

 Annual Conference POSTGRADUATE ESSAY PRIZE

 A prize of £500 will be awarded to the best postgraduate essay submission.